Fiocco (group): European Releases

-In February 1999 Fiocco released the single “Miss You” as Fiocoo feat.
+In February 1999 Fiocco released the single “Miss You” as Fiocco feat.
 Medusa.
 Medusa was a two-times alias by Evi Goffin, known as singer of Lasgo.
 The song was co-written by Absolom producer Christophe Chantzis.
 “Miss You” did well on the charts, but wasn't as big as its predecessors.
 In December 1999 Fiocco released their next single “The Music”, a more trance orientated song with a stirring up melody.
 As extra, a millennium countdown could be found on the cd-single.
 Remixes were done by The Oblique and Razzle Dazzle, two well-known underground aliases by Jan Vervloet.
 The last single charted was “The Crowd Is Moving” in November 2000.
 It reached to No. 6.